-If the Broncos are going to slide this season, as so many NFL prognositcators are suggesting will be the case, then some other team will climb to the top of the AFC West ladder.
-Most experts project that team will be the Chiefs, but why can’t it be the Raiders?
-The Raiders took significant steps forward in 2015, their first year under head coach Jack Del Rio, jumping from 3-13 to 7-9.
+The Silver and Black is back, and now they’ve even gone beast mode.
+Earning their first playoff spot since 2002 with a 12-4 record and an AFC wildcard berth, the Oakland Raiders continued their rise.
+They took significant steps forward in 2015, their first year under head coach Jack Del Rio, jumping from 3-13 to 7-9.
 Offensively, they are loaded in the skill positions.
 Derek Carr, armed with an NFL-record $125 million contract extension, is a legitimate stud at quarterback, whose gunslinger attributes are already being compared to that of Brett Favre.

 There’s a stellar 1-2 punch at receiver in Amari Cooper, the Raiders’ first rookie wideout to post a 1,000-yard season and Michael Crabtree.
 And added to that is former Seattle running back Marshawn (Beast Mode) Lynch.
 If he can regain his pre-retirement form as the game’s most dominant power back, the Raiders just might have the NFL’s best offense.

 Best Oakland Raiders Betting Lines